danlunt1976/UM_Bristol/CMIP7_fcg_GHG_CO2.md

 ### 2.1 Where to access data

 Historical CO<sub>2</sub> concs are included in the GHGs data as indicated above.
 CO<sub>2</sub> emissions are separately stored.
 To access, go to [ESGF](https://aims2.llnl.gov/search?project=input4MIPs&versionType=all&&activeFacets=%7B%22source_id%22%3A%5B%22CEDS-CMIP-2025-03-18%22%2C%22CEDS-CMIP-2025-03-18-supplemental%22%5D%7D), in the `Classifications` filter, click `Variable ID`, select `CO2_em_anthro` and `CO2_em_AIR_anthro`, respectively, and download the data.

 Also, supplimentary to these, `CO2_em_SOLID_BIOFUEL_anthro` records solid biofuel (from biomass and biofuel combustion in households and some industrial settings – such as wood, dung, or charcoal burning for cooking or heating) separately, this should not be used to avoid double counting.
 This is separated because, 1), it has similar emission factors (lots of black carbon, CO, organics) to natural biomass burning (e.g. forest fires), and 2) seasonality and spatial patterns distinct from fossil fuel use, and 3) it would be easier to compare/combine this with biomass burning datasets like GFED or FINN.

+For more details of how the Community Emissions Data System (CEDS) produced emissions data, refer to [Hoesly et al., 2018](https://gmd.copernicus.org/articles/11/369/2018/gmd-11-369-2018.pdf#page=25.19).
+For proper config of aerosols and reactive gases in climate models, refer to  [Lamarque et al., 2010](https://acp.copernicus.org/articles/10/7017/2010/).

 ### 2.2 How to process data